-The Department of Infrastructure, Transport, Regional Development and Communication is responsible for administering maritime safety legislation for the Australian Government.
+The Department of Infrastructure, Transport, Regional Development, Communications and the Arts is responsible for administering maritime safety legislation for the Australian Government.
 Australia's primary framework for maritime safety is established under the Navigation Act 2012 (Navigation Act) and the Marine Safety Domestic Commercial Vessel) National Law Act 2012 (National Law Act).